Leadership

 The best leaders are fluent in multiple types of leadership styles and switch based on the situation.
 A crisis may need directive autocratic leadership skills, while a capable team needs you to step back.

 That flexibility is the real meaning of mature leadership styles, and it is far harder than picking one label and defending it.
+It also forces you to step outside of your comfort zone more than any single style ever will.

 6. Strategic and systems thinking

-7. Adaptability and a clear leadership philosophy
+10. A clear leadership philosophy

 A written leadership philosophy keeps you steady when conditions change.
 It is your set of non-negotiables, the reason your team can predict how you will behave even when the plan does not survive contact.